Introduction

 apc.ActArchive archive --/--

-For CLI documentation and examples, please see Operations on Lists and Ranges.
+For CLI documentation and examples, please see Operations on Lists and Ranges (and entire buckets).

 There are two distinct ways to specify the objects: list them (ie., the names) explicitly, or specify a template.